Revisiting Performance Claims for Chest X-Ray Models Using Clinical Context: Introduction

-To summarize, our contributions are as follows \begin{itemize} \item{We demonstrate the ability to accurately predict future CXR disease labels using prior clinical notes, providing a ``pre-test probability'' that approximates the pre-imaging disease risk.} \item{We identify performance disparities of state-of-the-art clinical vision models across subpopulations defined by the context-derived pre-test probability, and across subpopulations defined by prior mentions of medically relevant terms.} \item{We show that vision model performance drops significantly on a test set where the correlation between clinical context and disease state is removed, suggesting that some degree of model performance may derive from the inference of relevant contextual factors.} \end{itemize}
+To summarize, our contributions are as follows \begin{itemize} \item{We demonstrate the ability to accurately predict future CXR disease labels using prior clinical notes, providing a ``pre-test probability'' that approximates the pre-imaging disease risk.} \item{We identify performance disparities of standard clinical vision models across subpopulations defined by the context-derived pre-test probability, and across subpopulations defined by prior mentions of medically relevant terms.} \item{We investigate the relationship between visual diagnostic signal and clinical context using a reweighted and context-matched evaluation framework, finding degradation in performance under both analyses, with degradation most severe in the matched evaluation.} \end{itemize}